roundyyy/TreeCrossQuadImpostorGenerator/README.md

    - If enabled, the tool sets up an LOD group with the original tree at the highest level and the impostor at the lower level, ensuring smooth transitions.

 5. **Output:**
-   - A prefab containing the impostor is generated and saved, including its mesh, material, and texture atlas in proper folders.
+   - A prefab containing the impostor is generated and saved (in Project Files), including its mesh, material, and texture atlas in proper folders.

 ## Features